phuocnguyenich/Ich.CQRS.Core/README.md

 # Ich.CQRS.Core
-CQRS reference application is an airline reservation system that allows travel agents to book flights and make seating reservations.
+CQRS application is an airline reservation system that allows travel agents to book flights and make seating reservations.

 ## Prerequisites